-A longtime political activist, Frank is executive vice president and director of federal public affairs for McGuireWoods Consulting LLC, and serves as counsel with McGuireWoods LLP.
+A longtime political activist, Frank is a senior advisor for McGuireWoods Consulting LLC, and serves as partner with McGuireWoods LLP.

 During the 2008 presidential campaign, Sen. John McCain tapped Frank to serve as deputy chairman of the Republican National Committee, where he coordinated the RNC’s fundraising and organizing activities directly with the McCain-Palin presidential campaign.